prpaskov/publicationBot/README.md

 ```

 ## How to use
-1. Initiate the class pubBot using the code below.
+1. Initiate the pubBot class
 ```python
 from publicationBot import pubBot author = pubBot(model = <str>,